abo3li/DOS/README.md

 Using this tool on websites without permission may expose you to legal action.

 This is how to use this tool:

-1- Copy the Link of the website you want to attack.
+1- Copy the Link of the website you want to test.

 2- Run the HTTP_DOS.exe file , and paste the Link.

-3- Make sure the link starts with http or https, for example (http://www.example.com or https://www.example.com) 4- Click Enter , and the attack will start .
+3- Make sure the link starts with http or https, for example (http://www.example.com or https://www.example.com)

+4- Click Enter , and the test will start .

 *